marcellovictorino/marcellovictorino.github.io/_posts/2019-03-19-Creating-your-personal-blog.md

 Extract everything into your project folder. <br>

 ### 1.D) Clean the House
-Let's remove the unecessary files and folders.
+Let's remove the unnecessary files and folders.
 Here is a list of everything to delete (by the time this post was written.
 Might change in the future):
 + **Folders**: **.github**; docs; test
 + **Files**: .editorconfig; .gitattribute; .travis.yml; CHANGELOG.md; screenshot-layouts.png; screenshot.png